 At South Jersey Sports Acupuncture, we use Neurofunctional Acupuncture so you can feel better and heal faster.
 Neurofunctional acupuncture therapy uses detailed assessment, acupuncture, and myofascial techniques to help the body adapt to its environment and the stresses put upon it.
-When the body adapts, pain diminishes and performance is optimized.
+When the body adapts properly, pain diminishes and performance is optimized.

 Why does the body stop adapting?

 Injuries and stress cause the body to go into "fight or flight" mode.
 "Fight or flight" is also known as a sympathetic response.
 Sympathetic activity is controlled by the nervous system.
 Sympathetic activity can happen as follows:

 Either centrally, in the brain and spinal cord, or

 Locally, in the skin, blood vessels, nerves and muscles, or